Dropshipping

 When you have a list of suppliers and their ratings, you can move onto the next step, which is contacting those suppliers.
 Ask them important questions like average delivery times, minimum order quantities, and shipping times.

-By this point, you should have a list of possible suppliers that meet your requirement.
+By this point, you should have a list of possible suppliers that meet your requirements.
 The next course of action is to make a sample order from them and compare the results.
 Compare the shipping times, packaging style, speed of service, and keep the customer in mind when doing all of this.

 There are a few elements that are crucial for building a dropshipping storefront.
 Before you set up shop, make sure to consider the following:

-5. Market Your Business
+5. Market your business

 After finding your product and setting up a store, it is time to market your business.
 This is an important phase in your dropshipping journey.
 Before you start, make sure that you are completely satisfied with the look of the store and ready to welcome customers.
 Then, follow these marketing strategies to bring people to your store: